Is Elemis Rehydrating Ginseng Toner Safe?

 Is Elemis Ginseng Toner safe during pregnancy?

-Is this toner good for oily or acne-prone skin?
+Is this toner good for oily skin?

 Bottom Line